TadiT7/treble_experimentations_wiki/HTC-U12-Life.md

 ## Bugs

-* System frozes when setting up a PIN in setup wizard (only in gapps variant)

 * Some UI flickers a lot

 * Little chance stucks at lockscreen when trying to unlock

-* System UI freezes frequently on some GSI (Try delete `/System/app/NfcNci` through root explorer or TWRP
+* System UI freezes frequently on some GSI (Try delete `/System/app/NfcNci` through any root explorer or TWRP

-* System nearly freezes in ringtone selection window (only on R), fixed in some gsi like CAOS
+* Media playback and camera not working on some R gsi, CAOS and Phh v301 fixed this problem

+* Magisk will cause R gsi not booting, uninstall it beforehand.

 ## Requirements